 Dorothy continued to work tirelessly until her death in 1955, but the strong family association lives on.
 Dorothy’s granddaughter, Ann Searight, was a trustee of the Brooke between 1979 and 2011.
 Currently an honorary vice president, she is committed to its operations.

 Thanks to Dorothy Brooke’s initial appeal – and the continuing generosity of our supporters - the Brooke has grown into the leading international animal welfare charity it is today, with the goal of helping two million working horses, donkeys and mules, by 2016.

-“The needs of working animals across the developing world, is as great now as it was 80 years ago,” said Petra Ingram, chief executive.
+“The needs of working animals across the developing world, are as great now as they were 80 years ago,” said Petra Ingram, chief executive.